Vitali-Lupusor/SecondNature/README_VL.md

     - This will trigger the app.
 12. In order to visualise every step of the application, head over to `localhost:8080`
     - Given than you have run `airflow webserver -p 8080`
+13. (Optional) If you want to see the data from the BigQuery table that you just populated, run `python ./query_bq.py`.

 ## Futere improvements
 1. Due to time restrictions I was not able to engineer all the collections (only users is working), so a natural next step is to develop the logic for the rest of them.
+2. Create a dashboard to visualise insights based on the created pipelines.
-2. Add logs for an easier debugging.
+3. Add logs for an easier debugging.
-3. Add more unit tests for the same purpose as above.
+4. Add more unit tests for the same purpose as above.
-4. Improve the security aspect:
+5. Improve the security aspect:
     - Hide sensite information in a vault (example Google Secret Manager)
     - Use a better encryption mechanism (example GnuPG)
     - Use `customer-supplie` encryption key for an elivated security
-5. Set up an SMTP to send email notification on the status if the tasks.
+6. Set up an SMTP to send email notification on the status if the tasks.
-6. Comment the code in a more explicit manner.
+7. Comment the code in a more explicit manner.
-7. Push the ETL of the extracts to the cloud.
+8. Push the ETL of the extracts to the cloud.
     - Create a docker image with a tailored code and set it up on a service like to Google Cloud App Engine or Kubernetes.
     - Make it event driven as opposed to scheduled task.